Rush (The X-Files): Plot

 In Pittsfield, Virginia, Tony Reed and two other teenagers meet in the woods late at night, but they are interrupted by a sheriff's deputy.
 Moments later the deputy is murdered, killed with his own flashlight.
 Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) later examine the deputy's body: the blow that killed the man was so ferocious that his glasses were pushed through the back of his skull.
-They question the suspect, teenager Tony Reed, whose fingerprints were found on the flash light, but he denies any part in the murder.
-Mulder and Scully agree that Tony is innocent, although Mulder's theory of spirit involvement is not shared by Scully.
+They question Tony, whose fingerprints were found on the flashlight, but he denies any part in the murder.
+Mulder and Scully agree that Tony is innocent, although Mulder's theory of supernatural involvement is not shared by Scully.
 Scully, on the other hand, suggests they question Tony's friends.

-Mulder and Scully visit Tony's school and speak with the two teenagers who were with Tony in the woods: the sheriff's son, Max Harden, and his girlfriend Chastity.
-Chastity seems concerned about Tony when Mulder and Scully tell her he may go to jail.
+Mulder and Scully visit Tony's high school and speak with the two teenagers who were with Tony in the woods: the sheriff's son, Max Harden, and his girlfriend Chastity.
+Chastity seems concerned about Tony when the agents tell her he may go to jail.
 However, Tony is later released when the murder weapon mysteriously goes missing from the evidence room.
-Mulder and Scully review video footage from the evidence room that shows the flashlight simply disappear.
-However, a blur on the video footage attracts Mulder's attention and later analysis by an expert reveals the blurred object is solid and matches the local high school's colors.
+Mulder and Scully review video footage from the evidence room that shows the flashlight simply disappearing.
+However, a blur on the video footage attracts Mulder's attention and later analysis by an expert reveals the blurred object is solid and matches the high school's colors.

-When one of the teachers at the high school who was strongly despised by Max is attacked and murdered by an unseen force using a table and chair in front of many witnesses, Mulder suspects Max possesses some kind of paranormal ability and is using it to kill.
-Mulder believes Harden's changing teenage hormones are giving him paranormal abilities that allow him to attack people without touching them.
+When one of the teachers at the high school is attacked and murdered by an unseen force using a table and chair in front of many witnesses, Mulder suspects Max possesses some kind of paranormal ability and is using it to kill.
+Mulder believes Max's teenage hormones are giving him paranormal abilities that allow him to attack people without touching them.
+Meanwhile, Tony follows Chastity into a cave in the woods and stumbles upon a bizarre shaft of light.
+Once Tony steps into the light, he gains the same abilities that Max and Chastity have: the ability to vibrate at high frequencies, allowing Tony to move faster than normal vision can detect.